Add a custom tab to your Word ribbon

 I gave an informal talk today to science editors about using macros, but it was my very first tip that generated the most excitement.
 You can add a your own customised tab to the Word ribbon!
-I gave an informal talk today to science editors about using macros, but it was my very first tipContinue reading “Add a custom tab to your Word ribbon”
+For example, I have added a tab called MB Macros to my Word ribbon as a way of easily…

 Creating a table of contents (TOC) is super easy if you have applied styles to your headings.
 If you are new to styles, start at my introductory post What are Word Styles and how do you use them?

 Word Styles offer more than simply and consistently formatting text; they give you lots of power in organising your whole document.
 For those new to using Styles, you might want to check out the introduction in my previous post: What are Word Styles and how do you use them?
 In the next few posts I’ll…